docpad-archive/documentation/01-start/04-begin.html.md

 docpad run
 ```

-When prompted for a skeleton, select `No Skeleton` - that'll set up our standard directory structure for us automatically.
-The `docpad run` command will also keep running once the action has completed successfully - this is because it also watches for changes and will regenerate our website when changes occur - it'll also start a web server on [http://localhost:9778](http://localhost:9778) so we can view our website as we go.
+When prompted for a skeleton, select `No Skeleton`.
+That'll set up the standard directory structure for you automatically.

+The `docpad run` command will also *keep* running once the action has completed successfully.
+That’s because DocPad watches for changes, and regenerate your website when they occur.
+It also starts a web server on [http://localhost:9778](http://localhost:9778) so you can view your website as you go!

-For now, we'll keep `docpad run` running, but whenever you want to stop it, just hit `CTRL+C` on your keyboard to exit it.
+Allow `docpad run` to keep running for now.
+Whenever you want to stop it, hit `CTRL+C` to exit.

 ## Adding the Home Page

-Lets create our first document, our home page for our website.
-So lets create the document `src/documents/index.html` and give it the following content:
+Let’s create our first document: our website’s homepage!

+Create `src/documents/index.html`, and give it the following content:

 ``` erb
 <html>